raoulbia/flask-sap_cai_pytorch/README.md

 * based on the above, the Flask component of this project is on hold for now.
 * the building blocks for developing a working Flask application are in place though.
 Specifically, the script `utils_load_model.py` should be called by `app.py`.
+* the true challenge of the tutorial is understanding the neural network aspect of the implementaton...